Choose your own path

 Drug User Health Program

-The Syringe Exchange Program (SEP) administered by Open Aid Alliance and has been in operation since 2013.
+The Syringe Services Program (SSP) administered by Open Aid Alliance and has been in operation since 2013.
 It is an anonymous, evidenced-based public health program that reduces infection and the spread of diseases such as HIV and hepatitis C among community members who inject drugs.